m4kman/filmdb/README.md

 An application for finding all sorts of different movies in various genres and more.
 Built in the React ecosystem.

 ## Progress

 - Implemented the layout of the application with a fully functional sidebar and search.

 ## Screenshots

 ![Homepage of FilmDB](https://i.imgur.com/Dzfhzwl.png)

 ## To-do

-- Authentication
+- Authentication (FINISHED)
 - Dark Mode
-- Movie Information Component
+- Movie Information Component (IN PROGRESS)
 - Actor Component
 - and probably more..